-Stan Rawlinson a professional dog behaviourist and trainer explains Toilet Training training your dog or puppy to toilet outdoors with the use of a crate.
+Stan Rawlinson a professional dog behaviourist and trainer explains Toilet Training training your dog or puppy to toilet outdoors using a crate.

 Toilet Training With A Puppy or Adult Dog